 A few years ago a man stopped by our church and asked to see me.
-He said he was a spiritually minded man and told me he had something for me, a special gift.
+He told me he had something for me, a special gift.
 He asked me to step outside the building and pointed to an object that was sitting on the mailbox at the other end of the parking lot.